-Implementing Windows-based Applications for Burst Demand with Windows Azure
+Implementing Windows-based Applications for Burst Demand with Microsoft Azure

 One of the more challenging tasks facing IT professionals today is estimating resource requirements for a new application.
 How do you know how many servers you'll need to cope with a new marketing campaign, or product offer?

 The traditional way to provide high-availability is to add more physical servers to the infrastructure.
 Uncertain server demand, however, can lead to excessive spending on server hardware, space, power andmaintenance – resources that will go unused if increased demand doesn't materialize.

 With cloud computing, expanding your compute capacity is a simple matter of provisioning a new virtual instance of your application server in the cloud.
 Cloud computing bundles all of your computing costs into a single managed cost that can be closely tied to increased revenue in order to ensure you use your computer resources profitably.
 This capability allows organizations to reduce their capital cost expenditure and focus on the service delivery.